takeiteasy/tools/README.md

     [*] Only one of these is required
 ```

-### stayawakeif.m

-This is a daemon configured with a blacklist of programs that if running will prevent sleep.
-The config file should be called `.stayawake.conf` and it can be put either next to the binary or in your home directory.
-The path to the config file can also be passed through arguments, as can the sleep interval.

-The config file should be a list of program names or bundle IDs, and one App or Bundle ID per line.
-If any of the apps in the list are running, sleep will be blocked.

 ### stayawake.c

 This is a small tool that takes no arguments, just run it and it will block the computer sleeping until the user presses a key.